 WHAT PARTNERS SAY ABOUT ACCT 410

-“SMU-X prep the students to face the VUCA environment and also make them stand on their feet to solve problems, real-life problems.” – Mr. Eric Lim, President of Institute of Internal Auditors Singapore, Head of Internal Audit at DSO National Laboratories
+“SMU-X prep the students to face the VUCA environment and also make them stand on their feet to solve problems, real-life problems.” – Mr. Eric Lim, Immediate Past President of The Institute of Internal Auditors Singapore and Head of Internal Audit at DSO National Laboratories

 “The SMU-X programme is an interesting programme.
 Students involved in this course gave new ideas to practitioners like ourselves and new ways of looking at old things.
 It was good for the students and very interesting for practitioners like myself.” – Mr. Derrick Lim, Divisional Vice President, Head of Internal Audit, Singapore Airlines Ltd